DR-Innovation/Danskkulturarv.dk-v3/README.md

 `cd Danskkulturarv.dk-v3`

-`git submodule update --init`

-`git submodule foreach --recursive git submodule update --init`
+`git submodule update --recursive --init`

 Setup an Apache site that serves the project-files on ex _local.danskkulturarv.dk_ (assumed from now on) and consider modifying your machines /etc/hosts or equivalent to point that domain to your loopback IP address (127.0.0.1).